 The result after the adjustments gives a much more natural-looking black-and-white conversion.

 How would the conversion work on a landscape?

 The “Black & white” adjustment layer method works great on many other types of images that contain a broad array of colours.

 For example on a landscape, you can darken the sky to create contrast between the clouds and the clear sky.
 Decrease the Blue and/or Cyan values to achieve a dramatic sky.

 To increase the brightness of plants, trees and foliage increase the values of Yellows and/or Greens.

 Balancing out the different colour values can give you the precise look you’re looking for.
 Play around and experiment with the sliders and you can change the image dramatically to create different interesting effects.

 Here is an example of what the image looks like after the default settings and after adjustments.

 Black and white photography can change the way you look at the same photograph and bring more meaning and depth to your art.
 If you want to get inspired to create better photos go to The National Geographic collection of some of the best black-and-white photography out there.

-To find more inspiration we recommend to visit LensCulture and see Black & White Photography Awards 2018.
-If you want to find latest trends in black and white photography you should start from checking BWvision and Pinterest.
+To find more inspiration we recommend to visit LensCulture and see the Black & White Photography Awards 2018.
+If you want to find the latest trends in black and white photography you should start by checking BWvision and Pinterest.